SAP/openui5-docs/docs/What's_New_in_OpenUI5_1.91_75777da.md

 **`sap.m.ExpandableText`**

 Тhe control now also implements the new `emptyIndicatorMode` property.
-It allows developers to display an empty text as a language dependent “-” symbol.
+It allows developers to display an empty text as a language-dependent “-” symbol.
 For more information, see the [API Reference](https://openui5.hana.ondemand.com/#/api/sap.m.ExpandableText).